-Belonging and supporting the lesbian, gay, bisexual, transgender and queer (LGBTQ) community is still illegal in many countries across the world, including Africa.
-This is a violation of human rights which is causing people to face daily discrimination and violence.
+Belonging to the lesbian, gay, bisexual, transgender and queer (LGBTQ) community is still illegal in many countries across the world, including countries in Africa.
+This is a violation of human rights which cause people to face daily discrimination and violence.
 This project support LGBTQ activism in Africa to achieve policy change but also to end homophobia at a community level.
 Advocating for human rights is an essential part to reduce inequality effecting LGBTQ communities in Zimbabwe.

 In many countries in Africa, being part and supporting the LGBTQ community means living with discrimination on a daily basis.
 Being denied the rights to express once identity; face name calling; bullying; as well as denied access to job opportunities, education and healthcare services without the protection of the government is unjust and life threatening.
 Due to the illegality of LGBTQ expression, many people are afraid to speak up to get LGBTQ rights and end homophobia.